Skip to main content

 Kensington Football Club

 Formed in the early 1870s, Kensington joined the SAFA in that inaugural season of 1877.
-Their home ground was the Kensington Oval.
+Their home ground was the Kensington Oval and they were resplendent in scarlet and white.

 The Evening Journal of 9 June 1877 reported: